-The school has no specific adaptation for access by the disabled.
+The school has no specific adaptation for access.
 However, both playgrounds, the main building and the demountable classrooms can all be reached without steps.
 The Governing Body will do its utmost to ensure that any alterations and adaptations needed for disabled pupils, parents, staff or Governors are made as soon as the need arises.

 The school has an excellent reputation for pastoral care and for helping to produce confident well-rounded young people.
 Everybody in school works towards an atmosphere of co-operation, mutual care and respect.
 Staff take time and care to listen to the concerns and needs of both parents and children.
 All incidents of bullying, abuse or inappropriate behaviour contradicting the school Code of Conduct are dealt with immediately.
 All staff have been trained in Child Protection procedures.
 Safeguarding and Child Protection training is provided for all staff on an annual basis in line with ‘Keeping Children Safe in Education – September 2016.

 There are several ways to contact the school.

 You may: telephone the office on 01584 890228

 Calls and e-mails to the head teacher can be transferred from the office.

 Information can be found on the school website www.bitterleyschool.co.uk

 The best time to contact the school is between 8.45am and 3.00pm.
 You may find that telephoning the school will result in the need to leave a message on the answer phone.
 Please do so and we will endeavour to respond to this as soon as we can.